 As I sit here, this first Saturday of September in my back yard, trying to compose a coherent piece of tea prose, I initially (as often happens) come up empty-handed.
 So, I get up from the patio table and head indoors to find a cup of inspiration in my cluttered cupboard of tea samples.
 The first box of tea my eyes fixate on is Steve Smith’s

-Less than 10 minutes later, I’m back out in the yard nestled behind my Mac and listening to the song of Black Capped Chickadees and Spotted Towhees fluttering around in the four majestic Sequoias that rim the back.
-It’s a lovely place really – transitioning into West Coast Mountain forest.
+Less than 10 minutes later, I am back out in the yard nestled behind my Mac and listening to the song of Black Capped Chickadees and Spotted Towhees fluttering around in the four majestic Sequoias that rim the back.
+It is a lovely place really, transitioning into West Coast Mountain forest.
 The space comes alive every summer morning.
-The choral symphony starts around 5:00 AM, so some neighbors close their windows, but for me it’s a slice of heaven drifting through my wide-open patio doors.
+The choral symphony starts around 5:00 AM, so some neighbors close their windows, but for me it is a slice of heaven drifting through my wide-open patio doors.

-I digress… Back to the post and what exactly is on my mind today.
-I don’t know if you noticed, but I’ve been away for four months.
-Life got too hectic in the spring and I wasn’t inspired to put my thoughts on paper anymore.
+I digress?
+Back to the post and what exactly is on my mind today.
+I do not know if you noticed, but I’ve been away for four months.
+Life got too hectic in the spring and I was not inspired to put my thoughts on paper anymore.
 What could I write about that has not already been bantered about a dozen times in this blog?
 What tidbit or diatribe could I impart on the readership?
 What experience could I share that might prove beneficial or even enlightening for a very enlightened audience?

 The fact is very little, I surmise.
 I can only delve into my own life in tea thus far as I continue to try and shake up the status quo.
 We all have a life in tea here, and those experiences shape our perception of this vocation we muddle through year in and year out.